1. Home

 Degraded – the status changed from Up to Down

-Inactive – monitor is inactive
+Inactive – the monitor is inactive

 The Events panel provides a detailed log of the record checks.
 Here you can get the following information: